 Figure 68.
-Consent Management at representative menu
+Consent Management from the REPRESENTATIVE Menu

-When accessing this menu option, the representative can review the list of consents for a specific customer, opt-in or opt-out to each of them on behalf of this customer or view historical information about opting-in or opting-out activities previously performed for this customer.
+For each customer, the CSR can review the list of consents, opt-in or opt-out of each one, or view historical information about opting-in or opting-out of activities previously performed.

-The Consent Management functionality at representative level is equal to this functionality at customer level, the only difference being that the representative should select the customer identification in order to retrieve the information.
+The Consent Management functionality at the CSR level is equal to the functionality at the customer level with the only difference: The CSR should select the customer identification in order to retrieve the information.